Arts and Culture Summer Events in Sydney

 Join the locals and celebrate Australia Day on January 26.
 Sydney observes the holiday in style with a host of events taking place around Sydney Harbour and throughout the city centre.
 Many spend the day on Sydney’s beaches and flock to Darling Harbour to continue the party after sunset.

 Welcome in the Year of the Sheep during Sydney’s Chinese New Year Festival from 13 February to 1 March.
 More than 80 events will transform Sydney's streets - many of them free - including exhibitions, night markets, restaurant banquets, the spectacular Twilight Parade and lively dragon boat races.

 Sydney’s Gay and Lesbian Mardi Gras is an iconic drawcard with its universal message of gay pride, diversity, equality, love and acceptance.
 The three-week event culminates in the Mardi Gras parade featuring a stunning assortment of lavish floats, eye-popping costumes and vibrant colour.

-Enjoy a summer night of entertainment in the outdoors watching world-class opera with the iconic Sydney Opera House and Sydney Harbour Bridge as your backdrop.
+Enjoy a night of entertainment in the outdoors watching world-class opera with the iconic Sydney Opera House and Sydney Harbour Bridge as your backdrop.
 This year’s program features the dramatic Aida, an epic story of a royal love triangle set in Egypt at the time of the pharaohs.